Chart Color Schemes

 Kellyville Ridge - The Ponds shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Kellyville Ridge - The Ponds is notably higher than national averages.
-As of 2021, 45.6% of residents aged 15 and above hold university qualifications, compared to 30.4% nationally and 32.2% in NSW.
-Bachelor degrees are the most common at 28.9%, followed by postgraduate qualifications (14.2%) and graduate diplomas (2.5%).
-Vocational credentials are also prevalent, with 25.0% of residents holding such qualifications – advanced diplomas account for 11.2%, while certificates make up 13.8%.
+Educational attainment in Kellyville Ridge - The Ponds shows significant surpassing of broader benchmarks.
+As of the latest data, 45.6% of residents aged 15 and above hold university qualifications, compared to 30.4% nationally and 32.2% in NSW.
+This educational advantage is evident with bachelor degrees leading at 28.9%, followed by postgraduate qualifications at 14.2% and graduate diplomas at 2.5%.
+Trade and technical skills are also prominent, with 25.0% of residents aged 15 and above holding vocational credentials – advanced diplomas at 11.2% and certificates at 13.8%.

-Educational participation is high, with 36.8% of residents enrolled in formal education as of 2021.
-This includes 14.5% in primary education, 10.3% in secondary education, and 5.8% pursuing tertiary education.
+Educational participation is notably high, with 36.8% of residents currently enrolled in formal education, including 14.5% in primary, 10.3% in secondary, and 5.8% pursuing tertiary education.

 Frequently Asked Questions - Education